Close Menu

 There are over 100 genes that control what hair color you have, according to a major study published in this week’s issue of Nature Genetics.

-An international research team has analyzed the genome of nearly 300,000 Europeans with black, dark, dark brown, light brown and red hair.
+An international research team has analyzed the genomes of nearly 300,000 Europeans with black, dark brown, light brown, and red hair.

 Although previous studies have found that a large percentage of hair color variation is explained by heritable factors, previous genetic studies only identified a dozen or so hair color genes.
 The new study, published today in Nature Genetics, largely explains the genetic knowledge gap.